-I run a small contracting business, where I do a variety of odd jobs.
-When the jobs are big enough, I usually have the homeowners sign a formal written contract.
-But when they're small, like a couple thousand dollars, I usually let it proceed with an oral understanding.
+Let's say you run a contracting business or do odd jobs.
+When the jobs are big enough, you probably (or hopefully) have the homeowners sign a formal written contract.
+But when they're small, like a couple thousand dollars, perhaps you let the work proceed with an oral understanding.

 First, see whether you can discuss the situation (if you can get the customer to answer the phone).
 Was there a particular area of the work that the customer was unhappy with?
 If so, is it easily fixable, for example, by installing a different doorknob or switching a small fixture?
 It might be worth your effort to put a bit more work into the project, if that will break down the barrier to payment.

 Second, if the disagreement is larger or if the homeowner is simply unwilling to talk with you about the nonpayment, send a demand letter.
-A formal letter, written on your business letterhead, will likely be taken seriously by the homeowner, especially if you note that you are "reserving all legal rights" to collect on your earnings.
-The letter should be polite but firm, stating all of the facts and reminding the homeowner of his obligation to pay.
+A formal letter, written on your business letterhead, will likely be taken seriously, especially if you note that you are "reserving all legal rights" to collect on your earnings.
+The letter should be polite but firm, stating all of the facts and reminding the homeowner of the obligation to pay.

 If other options aren't working, consider filing a mechanic's lien in the county clerk's office where the property is located.
 Such a lien essentially creates a cloud on title to the property.
 Homeowners hate having such liens, because it makes it far more difficult for them to sell or refinance the home.